Chloe Mumford - 6 min read

 The talent industry today faces a peculiar challenge.
 Businesses are struggling to find talent in a market where job resignations have topped all records.
 In this article, we explore how talent leaders can rapidly change their resourcing mandate to prepare for what looks to be a dip in economic output.

-Workers are clearer on their personal needs and aspirations to take control of their lives.
-They won’t stand for a job when an employer fails to meet their expectations And here we are now.
-Two years after the emergence of COVID-19 and the market faces another disruption, this time a cost-of-living crisis that’s spiralling into stagflation; the economic consequences of which look—well, scary.
+The resulting dissatisfaction for rigid work structures is driving a shift in the talent market.
+People are more clear about their personal needs and aspire to take back control of their lives.
+They won’t stay if their employer fails to meet their expectations.
+Two years after the pandemic, and the market faces another disruption – this time a cost-of-living crisis that’s spiralling into stagflation.

-For HR leaders, it’s never been more important to get a grip on talent sourcing and to re-shape methods, systems, and attitudes in the way jobs get done.
-The good news is you can get it right.
-You can achieve a win-win situation for both workers and your business.
+For HR leaders, it’s never been more important to get a grip on talent sourcing and to reshape methods, systems, and attitudes in the way jobs get done.
+The good news is, you can achieve a win-win situation for both workers and your business.
 Here’s how.

 1. Engage talent throughout your people agenda

-Post COVID-19 workers are expecting more quality and purpose out of their work and they expect to be acknowledged for it.
-More power has shifted into the hands of the workers.
+Post COVID-19 workers are expecting more quality and purpose out of their work, and they desire to be acknowledged for it.
 Many more want to work with organizations that support their work-life balance better.
-It means a business like yours needs to compete on what makes workers happy.
+It means a business like yours needs to compete on making employees happy.
 You need to make your brand a magnet for talent.

 According to the 2021 Employee Experience Survey Report by Willis Towers Watson, more than 9 in 10 employers (92%) indicate that enhancing the employee experience (EX) will be a priority over the next three years.
 This shift in priority reflects that EX drives engagement (81%), employee wellbeing (80%), as well as productivity (79%), and overall business performance (78%), thus creating value for both employees and the business.